How to use security groups

 -

 Click the security group you want to edit.
 Alternatively, click the «See more Icon» icon to the right of the security group in question, and select More info.
-Either way, you are taken to the dashboard for that security group.
+You are taken to the dashboard for that security group.

 -